 I’ve just signed up for my second job, and, having decided to continue renting instead of moving back in with my parents after graduating, I am assured of one thing: my independence is very important to me.

 This may just spawn from a love of wearing pyjamas until 4pm on my days off, and eating cold dinner remains for breakfast without the reprimanding eyes of my parents (I’m 21 now, I pay bills and tax, I should know better…) However, despite what is already turning out to be a struggle, I would rather live off my beloved cheap tins of Aldi soup than know that I’m relying on the dough being brought in by another bread-winner (I’m really hungry right now.
 Like, claw my eyes out, belly-rubbing hungry.
 No more food analogies.)
+I’ve also started to become more wary about my health because I literally can’t afford to get sick.
+I’ve been reading this Neuropathy Relief Guide, reviewed it here, and try to follow it.

 The importance of independence: how much would you give up to have it, or, alternatively, how much independence would you sacrifice to get ahead?